HGmin1159/HGmin1159.github.io/_posts/2021-09-30-secondorder2.md

 # 3. Visualization of Barrier Method

 If we see the form of barrier problem, then we can notice that it is a combination of constraints function and objective functions.
 The ratio of the combination is determined by a constant t.
-If t is small, then the affects of constraints function dominates an entire shape of function.
-If t is large, then the affects of objective function dominates the shape of function.
-Let's see below figure.
+If t is small, then the effects of constraints function dominates an entire shape of function.
+If t is large, then the effects of objective function dominate the shape of function.
+Let's see the figure below.

 ![figure1](/assets/img/post/2021-09-30/figure1.png)

- The left function is polynomial function$(f(x) = x^2(x-2)(x+1))$ and the right function is log barrier function for simple constraint ($-\log x ;x>0$).
+ The left function is the polynomial function$(f(x) = x^2(x-2)(x+1))$ and the right function is the log barrier function for simple constraints ($-\log x ;x>0$).

- So the problem would be as follow.
+ So the problem would be as follows.

 $$
 \underset{x}{\min} \quad  x^2(x-2)(x+1)